Nuclear Free Nightingale!

 Chernobyl Childrens Project International - The non-profit organization whose work is chronicled in "Chernobyl Heart", these amazing health workers are dedicated to providing humanitarian and medical aid to the 3 - 4 million children the United Nations recognizes as suffering from the Chernobyl disaster of 1986.

 Nine Mile Point - Ah, Nine Mile Point....
 I believe this may have been the first nuclear plant outside which I protested, conveniently located right on beautiful Lake Ontario in upstate New York.
+This is one of many sites where the nuclear industry is now trying to build new nuclear plants.
+See below for a picture of me protesting this plant!

 Three Mile Island - You remember Three Mile Island, right?
 I sure do....
 I was on tour when the accident there happened, and I remember walking the very cold, gray deserted winter streets of Chicago, alone, waiting for news, wondering if I would ever see my immediate family, all of whom live in Pennsylvania, again.